US targets Chinese, Russian entities funding North Korea's nukes

 President Donald Trump has long called on China to put more pressure on North Korea -- but ultimately, analysts say the US will have to convince China to not only target its own companies but to take comprehensive action that could disrupt the power balance in the region.

-Beijing accounts for about 85% of Pyongyang's imports, according to UN data.
+, according to UN data.
 That's a lifeline for the North Korean economy, one which prevents the US from really putting the squeeze on North Korea.